readyready15728/misc/freebsd-notes.md

 ## Notes on the venerable "Unix" operating system from Berkeley

 * New users can be added to `wheel` for the purposes of `sudo`.
 (Needs to be enabled using `visudo`.)
-* The Ports tree can be built using `sudo portsnap auto`.
+* The Ports tree can be built using `sudo portsnap ahttps://github.com/readyready15728uto`. (**N.b.: I wrote a lot about Ports here but it's pretty bad because of dependency hell gone unfixed for years.
+Don't use Ports if you can avoid it.**)
 * `sudo periodic daily weekly monthly` seems like the only way to update the `locate` DB safely. :/
 * `sudo pkg remove vim-console` needs to happen before any compilation of Vim using Ports.
 * `sudo pkg install py37-pip` (as of now) installs Pip for Python 3.
 (More recently FreeBSD has upgraded to Python 3.8.)